Why Did HubSpot Buy Warmly in 2026?

 Warmly’s own acquisition announcement frames its value around these questions:

-Who is the buyer, what do they care about?
+- Who is the buyer, and what do they care about?

-Answering "when" from website visit data is one version of that answer.
+Answering “when” from website visit data is one version of that answer.
 It is not the only version.
-A funding round or a hiring spike answers the same question from outside the website, and Warmly's architecture has no way to read either one, because both live on LinkedIn, Crunchbase, or a job board, not inside HubSpot's tracking pixel.
-HubSpot itself already treats pre-arrival signals as valuable: its own AEO feature, confirmed on the same Q1 2026 earnings call cited above, converts leads at roughly 3x the rate of other sources.
-The company understands the pre-arrival signal is worth more and its Warmly investment only captures the on-site half of it.
+A funding round or a hiring spike answers the same question from outside the website, and Warmly’s architecture has no way to read either one, because both live on LinkedIn, Crunchbase, or a job board, not inside HubSpot’s tracking pixel.
+HubSpot itself already treats pre-arrival intent as valuable: its own AEO launch coverage reports those leads converting at roughly three times the rate of other sources.
+The company understands the pre-arrival signal is worth more, and its Warmly investment only captures the on-site half of it.

 How Does Intelligent Resourcing’s Evergreen CRM Already Cover the Gap Warmly Can’t?

-That's the window Warmly can't reach, because its architecture starts at the website visit, not the decision that preceded it.
+- That early window is the one Warmly can’t reach, because its architecture starts at the website visit, not the decision that preceded it.

 How Long Will It Take HubSpot to Roll Warmly Out to Every Tier?